UTEP-CS-1/website/labs/0/spec.md

 	Click next until everything is installed.

-3. Check that it is installed properly by running the following in your terminal:
+3. Check that it is installed properly by running the following in your terminal (open the terminal by finding Git Bash in your Windows start menu):

 	```shell
 	javac --version
 	```

-	You should see a message indicating javac version `20.0.2+9` or higher.
+	You should see a message indicating javac version `20.0.2` or `20.0.2+9` or higher.

 ## Hello World